Applications for the 2024 National Folk Fellowships open on Friday 3 March 2023, and close at 5pm (AEST), Monday 19 June 2023.

-- a level of artistry required for a featured performance at the National Folk Festival
+- a level of artistry required for a featured performance at the National Folk Festival.

-- an effective project concept and plan that uses original source materials in developing the performance
+- an effective project concept and plan that uses original source materials in developing the performance.

-- the ability to undertake research in the National Library’s collections
+- the ability to undertake research in the National Library’s collections.

-- the proposal is achievable within the timeframe of the residency and will suit performance at the National Folk Festival
+- the proposal is achievable within the timeframe of the residency and will suit performance at the National Folk Festival.

 Both Australian and overseas applicants are eligible to apply but the successful applicant must be available to fulfil the following requirements of the Folk Fellowship:

-- a 4-week residency, which may be taken between October 2022 and early February 2023
+- a 4-week residency, which may be taken between October 2023 and February 2024.

-- performance at the National Folk Festival (April 2023)
+- performance at the National Folk Festival (April 2024).